 Be careful of anything interfering with the signal.

-- The RFID readers on EVgo station will try to read anything digital nearby, such as a phone, smart watch, or even a magnetic bracelet.
+- RFID readers will try to read anything digital nearby, such as a phone, smart watch, or even a magnetic bracelet.
+Keep your devices and other cards away from the reader as you tap your EVgo RFID Program Card.

 -